-The event text can be edited via „Event description“ – this may be of convenience especially when writing extensive descriptions. „User defined attributes“ allows the entry of user defined attribute-value pairs for the event. (how to operate this field can be found under „File > Meta information“).
+The event text can be edited via „Event description“ – this may be of convenience especially when writing extensive descriptions. „User defined attributes“ allows the entry of user defined attribute-value pairs for the event (how to operate this field can be found under „File > Meta information“).

 Event > Remove